ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 ### Storage conversion

 As said above, the value format of a Field Type is free form.
-However, in order to make eZ Publish store the value in its database, it must comply to certain rules at storage time.
+However, in order to make eZ Platform store the value in its database, it must comply to certain rules at storage time.
 To not restrict the value itself, a `FieldValue` must be converted to the storage specific format used by the Persistence SPI: `eZ\Publish\SPI\Persistence\Content\FieldValue`.
 After restoring a Field of Field Type, the conversion must be undone.

 The following methods of the Field Type are responsible for that: